Family planning in India

 Family planning in India is based on efforts largely sponsored by the Indian government.
-From 1965 to 2009, contraceptive usage has more than tripled (from 13% of married women in 1970 to 48% in 2009) and the fertility rate has more than halved (from 5.7 in 1966 to 2.4 in 2012), but the national fertility rate in absolute numbers remains high, causing concern for long-term population growth.
+From 1966 to 2009, contraceptive usage has more than tripled (from 13% of married women in 1970 to 48% in 2009) and the fertility rate has more than halved (from 5.7 in 1966 to 2.4 in 2012), but the national fertility rate in absolute numbers remains high, causing concern for long-term population growth.
 India adds up to 1,000,000 people to its population every 20 days.
 Extensive family planning has become a priority in an effort to curb the projected population of two billion by the end of the twenty-first century.

 In 2016, the total fertility rate of India was 2.30 births per woman and 15.6 million abortions performed, with an abortion rate of 47.0 abortions per 1000 women aged between 15 and 49 years.
 With high abortions rates follows a high number of unintended pregnancies, with a rate of 70.1 unintended pregnancies per 1000 women aged 15–49 years.
 Overall, the abortions occurring in India make up for one third of pregnancies and out of all pregnancies occurring, almost half were not planned.
 On the Demographic Transition Model, India falls in the third stage due to decreased birth rates and death rates.
 In 2026, it is projected to be in stage four once the Total Fertility Rate reaches 2.1.

 Contraceptive usage

 Women in India are not being fully educated on contraception usage and what they are putting in their bodies.
 From 2005 to 2006 data was collected to indicate only 15.6% of women using contraception in India were informed of all their options and what those options actually do.
 Contraceptive usage has been rising gradually in India.
 In 1970, 13% of married women used modern contraceptive methods, which rose to 35% by 1997 and 48% by 2009.

 Awareness of contraception is near-universal among married women in India.
 However, the vast majority of married Indians (76% in a 2009 study) reported significant problems in accessing a choice of contraceptive methods.
 The above table clearly indicates more evidence that the availability of contraceptives is a problem for people in India.
 In 2009, 48.4% of married women were estimated to use a contraceptive method.
 About three-fourths of these were using female sterilization which is by far the most prevalent birth-control method in India.
 Condoms, at a mere 3%, were the next most prevalent method.
 Meghalaya, at 20%, had the lowest usage of contraception among all Indian states.
 Bihar and Uttar Pradesh were the other two states that reported usage below 30%.

-It is important to note that sterilization is a common practice in India.
+Sterilization is a common practice in India.
 Contraceptive practices in India are heavily skewed towards terminal methods like sterilization, which means that contraception is practiced primarily for birth limitation rather than birth planning.
 It is common to use camps to enforce sterilization.
 This process can be done with or without consent.